 Insulation can reduce concentrations of external air pollutants by up to 9%.
 In Europe that means saving 78,678 life years every year and avoiding 7,173 annual cases of bronchitis.
-People are 40% more likely to have asthma when living in a damp or mouldy home.
+People are 40% more likely to have the annual healthcare cost of Europeans living in 'unimproved' housing was €194 billion.
+And, in the case of asthma and chronic pulmonary disease, the total cost for Europe was €40 billion.